gmitali1/arm/README.md

 3. http-server (installed using `npm install -g http-server` or `brew install http-server`)
 4. Docker (only if trying to run docker image)

 # Running Instructions

 ## How to start the application

 The execution order of all this project shall be

 1. Start the java coordinator.
 2. Start required number of apps (server instances of backend ecommerce store).
 3. Start the frontend.

 ### Steps to run from command line

-#### Steps to start the coordinator and serverApps
-1. Start the coordinator instance using - `java -Dserver.port=8080 -Dserver.host=localhost -jar coordinator.jar`
+1. Start the coordinator jar using -

+   - `java -Dserver.port=<port_no> -Dserver.host=<hostname> -jar Coordinator.jar`

+   For example, when you want to run it on `localhost:8080`

+   - `java -Dserver.port=8080 -Dserver.host=localhost -jar Coordinator.jar`

+2. Start the required app instance using -

+   - `java -Dserver.port=<port_no> -Dserver.host=<hostname> -Dcoordinator.host=<hostname> -Dcoordinatorport=<port_no> -jar Server.jar`

+   For example, when you want to run the server on `localhost:9090` and connect it to coordinator on `localhost-9090` run the following command -

-2. Start the serverapp(s) instance(s) using - `java -Dserver.port=9090 -Dserver.host=localhost -Dcoordinator.host=localhost -Dcoordinatorport=8080 -jar server.jar`
+   - `java -Dserver.port=9090 -Dserver.host=localhost -Dcoordinator.host=localhost -Dcoordinatorport=8080 -jar Server.jar`

-Note : The server port numbers (8080 and 9090 in this case) can be replaced by any other port numbers.
-Change the port number of the serverapp (9090) to start new instances.
+Make sure to enter the VM args in exactly this order.

 #### Steps to start up the frontend.

 1. Unzip frontend.zip.
 2. Navigate to inside the frontend folder.
 3. Assuming http-server is installed. run `http-server -p 4200`
 4. Navigate to `http://localhost:4200/` to start using the application.

-##

 ## Docker Image of the Project